The Saint (film series): Overview

-In 1941, Hugh Sinclair took over the role as Templar for two more films; The Saint's Vacation and The Saint Meets the Tiger.
-However, by the time shooting finished of The Saint Meets the Tiger in June 1941, a major dispute ensued between Charteris and RKO over the upcoming first film in The Falcon series, The Gay Falcon, which was due for release in October 1941.
-Charteris argued that it was a case of copyright infringement, as RKO's version of The Falcon was an obvious copy of his own character, and the fact that their film starred George Sanders, who personified The Saint after having played him in five of the seven films released up to that point, made this even more obvious.
+The British unit made two more films in 1941, The Saint's Vacation and The Saint Meets the Tiger, with Hugh Sinclair taking over as Simon Templar.
+However, by the time The Saint Meets the Tiger was completed in June 1941, a major dispute ensued between Leslie Charteris and RKO over the upcoming first film in RKO's new Falcon series, The Gay Falcon, due for release in October 1941.
+Charteris argued that it was a case of copyright infringement, as RKO's version of The Falcon was an obvious copy of his own character, and the fact that the new film starred George Sanders, who personified The Saint after having played him in five of the seven films released up to that point, made this even more obvious.
+As Charteris explained to author David Zinman in 1971, "RKO switched to The Falcon, a flagrant carbon copy of their version of The Saint, in my opinion with the single mercenary motive of saving the payments they had to make to me for the film rights."

-The legal dispute forced RKO to put the film on hold.
-The conflict wasn't settled until 1943, with RKO selling the US distribution rights to Republic Pictures, while RKO's British arm handled the UK distribution as originally planned.
+The legal dispute forced RKO to shelve The Saint Meets the Tiger temporarily.
+The conflict wasn't settled until 1943, with RKO selling the American distribution rights to Republic Pictures, while RKO's British arm handled the UK distribution as originally planned.
 The film was released in both countries in 1943.